-"Boasting comfort, practicality and excellent driving dynamics the Sharan is a comprehensive family package – it's just a shame about the high price-tag"
+"The Volkswagen Sharan is a comprehensive family package – it's just a shame about the high price-tag"